 4) Do I consider myself an “outfitter”?
 I manage the property with year-round food plots, summer plantings, and fall kill plot plantings.
 I keep the 5 corn feeders going and full.
 Everything is fertilized and limed to be the most attractive "buffet" within a 10-mile radius.
 Mineral sites, of course, are fun and cheap to do as well.
 I've bought every imaginable management tool from sprayers, cultipackers, tillers, discs, bush hogs, tractors to backhoes, and bulldozers.

 My prices are lower because I don't cook food for you, walk you to stands, or anything like that; I am a school teacher to pay the bills.
-Upon booking, you'll be mailed maps of trails, the 12+- food plot locations, what's in each food plot, where the ladders stands are located, where the 4 elevated box blinds are located, 5 auto-feeder locations, etc. I'll offer my suggestions for the opening morning of your hunt based upon what type of hunt you are doing, but I am a school teacher.
+Upon booking, you'll be mailed maps of trails, 7+ food plot locations, what's in each food plot, where the ladders stands are located, where the elevated box blinds are located, 5 auto-feeder locations, etc. I'll offer my suggestions for the opening morning of your hunt based upon what type of hunt you are doing, but I am a school teacher.
 You are leasing my land for a few days instead of all season.
 I don't even let relatives ride ATV's on the land in the off-season - I just don't let anyone on the property.

 Common sense prevails.
 Nobody has been granted permission to come on my property to track a deer.
 If a neighbor had to do this, I’d expect a phone call, but at the very least, they would do it under cover of darkness and a few hours after hunting times so that it doesn’t disturb the deer.
 If you feel you need to track a deer and it was shot late, I’ve never asked permission to trespass before, nor can I give you permission to go onto someone else’s property.
 Use good judgment!

-6) I have neighbors that don’t come on the property, but they will stop you from entering and exiting the property (as a courtesy to me).
+5) I have neighbors that don’t come on the property, but they will stop you from entering and exiting the property (as a courtesy to me).
 It has nothing to do with the fact you are hunting deer; they just know I don’t allow anyone back there.
 If you’re stopped, just be nice and tell them your friends with “Jamie” and you have permission to be there.
 They help keep all poachers away!

 Shooting A Deer:

 You can “Telecheck” your deer at 1800-245-4263 or call 1800-858-1549 for Kentucky Dept. of Fish and Wildlife information.
 Remember to fill out your Harvest Log and attach it to the horns.
-If you don’t have a harvest log, I have plenty in the cabin.

-10) Kentucky Gun hunts -if you are in groups of 4, you want to have at least 2 tower blinds hunted in at all times.
+8) Kentucky Gun hunts -if you are in groups of 4, you want to have at least 2 tower blinds hunted in at all times.
 You’ll see the most deer here.
 However, we all know hunting has a lot to do with skill, preparation, and luck.
 Depending on your expectations, you may try to scout out a corridor where you believe you can ambush the big one, timing his appearance to feed just at dark.
 The property has plenty of great places to put ladder stands.
 Us the map to plan your strategy.
 I like to go someplace “thick” and take a chance while letting others cover the obvious spots deer will be.
 Kentucky Bow Hunts - You’ll have to be more strategic.
 Look at my notes on the different food plots and the surroundings to plan your hunt.
 Opening morning is the toughest because you simply don’t know your way around yet.

-13) If you are the type who wants to hold Kentucky outfitters accountable after they promise you the world, make sure you create a lot of texting and emailing dialogue.
+10) If you are the type who wants to hold Kentucky outfitters accountable after they promise you the world, make sure you create a lot of texting and emailing dialogue.
 I am more than willing to put everything I say in writing.

 Bring your quad for assistance pulling out a deer, or I do have a deer cart at the cabin if you need help.
 It's like a dolly with big tires you can use to pull deer out of the woods.